CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.1.md

 # Exercise 3.1: Using Microsoft 365 Copilot in Word

-In this exercise, you will use Microsoft 365 Copilot in Word to create, enhance, and reference documents, demonstrating how AI-driven features streamline and elevate the writing process.
+In this exercise, you will use Microsoft 365 Copilot in Word to generate new documents from prompts and summarize existing documents from your OneDrive.

 ## Overview